monarchwadia/zero-projects-ca/blog/source/_posts/functional-composition-in-javascript.md

 ### Enter: Functional Composition

-Functional composition is an alternative to classical inheritance and can be very powerful when used properly.
+Object inheritance is an alternative to classical inheritance and can be very powerful when used properly.
 The idea is that instead of designing our behaviour around what it belongs to, we design and group it around what it does.
+We then piece the behaviour together using functional composition to compose our object.
 That being said, instead of defining a basis to extend for our Cat and Dog classes, we will define the behaviour of both.

 ```javascript
 const canEat = state => ({